 According to research, more than 50% of customers prefer to get technical support via knowledge base.
 And we might guess that most of the remaining customers like personal support via helpdesk, live chat or call center.

-And yet, we will rarely find knowledge base on most of the sites.
-In some of the industries such as online software, having support website, knowledge base or documentation is a must.
-But these standards barely shift towards less fancy and less online focused industries and that’s where your opportunity is.
+And yet, we will rarely find a knowledge base on most of the sites.
+In some industries such as online software, having a support website, knowledge base or documentation is a must.
+But these standards barely shift towards less fancy and less online-focused industries and that’s where your opportunity is.

 Compared to the previous tip, tutorials and guides are well-known and frequently used tactics that work.